Student-centric advice and objective recommendations

 Need-based financial safety schools

 On the need-based side, your best friend is going to be the Net Price Calculator (NPC).
-This tool is on the website of every college and university and helps determine how much a school will cost.
+This tool is on the website of every college and university and helps determine how much a school will cost after need-based aid is given out.
 If you have any trouble finding the NPC on a specific school’s website, get in touch with their financial aid department.

 Some of the things that the NPC takes into account include: